 At Eppendorf, waste arises at every stage of the value chain.
-Waste includes not just household waste, wastewater and industrial waste, but also hazardous materials originating in medical and electronic products.
+Waste includes not just household waste, wastewater and industrial waste, but also hazardous materials originating in laboratories, our production and electronic products.
 Our goal is to prevent waste to the greatest possible extent and reduce it where prevention is not possible.
 One of our strategic areas of focus is reducing the share of fossil primary plastics used in our overall production operations through measures such as new and more efficient product construction.

 Waste prevention and reduction are highly important to Eppendorf, due in large part to our customers’ increasingly stringent requirements.
 This is why our materiality analysis has identified related topics as being of high strategic importance.
-Our activities in this area focus on three aspects.
-First, we aim to minimize resource consumption and the waste arising from our own marketing materials and transportation packaging.
+Our activities in this area focus on three aspects: First, we aim to minimize resource consumption and the waste arising from our own marketing materials and transportation packaging.
 A further goal is to reduce the waste arising at our customers’ end through the use of our consumables as well as from the packaging of our products excluding consumables.

 At Eppendorf, waste management is a part of our environmental management activities.
 Local HSE managers or site waste managers are responsible for these aspects at individual locations.

 We have defined a company-wide standard for the handling of waste.
 The standard stipulates that waste must be collected separately by specific categories and provided to waste disposal entities in suitable containers.
 All waste must be classified and logged in a waste record.
 Hazardous waste is labeled separately, and records of disposal are kept.
 The standard also stipulates that only specialized waste disposal companies can be used and commissioned for disposal purposes.